 Access to SAML apps

-Use Azure AD Application Proxy to publish the on-premises app, with Azure Active Directory configured as the authentication source.
+- Enable Application Proxy and install a connector.
 For instructions, see Publish applications using Azure AD Application Proxy.

 Access to IWA and KCD apps

 To provide B2B users access to on-premises applications that are secured with integrated Windows authentication and Kerberos constrained delegation, you need the following components: